dreamcatcher-tech/network/Inbox/2024-11-21 1718 the formulas of the dreamcatcher.md

 Test against different classes of value.

 First step is to compare the relative value of all the different classes of contribution.

+Basically we can black box the basic algorithm, and treat it like a magic function, then try out different wants of fulfilling those requirements, with fairness being the goal, and cost, understanding, and explainability being the balancing goals.